 Council is insured via Aviva on a standard local authority package, money and asset cover appear adequate.
+This policy expires in September 2017.
 Council is aware that quotes will need to be obtained in accordance with financial regulations next year.
 Fixed assets are listed and in agreement with the fixed asset register.